 Electro galvanized wire rope is rust-resistant, but it is not optimal for extreme environments where the rope is exposed to lots of moisture.
 It is often used for wire mesh, fencing, and perimeter cables.
 It may be used in architectural design, particularly for fastening and binding.

 Galvanized wire ropes are incredibly strong and versatile – but the galvanization process that is used can significantly impact the durability and use of the rope.
-Be sure that you are using the correct one in your application!
+Be sure that you are using the correct one from your wire rope supplier for your application!

-If you have any further questions regarding galvanized wire ropes or you would like to place an order, reach out to our sales team at Elite Sales.
-We also carry a vast variety of wire ropes and other hardware supplies – such as cables, hooks, shackles, and chains for nearly any type of project.
-Make Elite Sales your one-stop shop for all of your industrial hardware needs!
+If you have any further questions or you are looking for a great deal on galvanized wire rope for sale, reach out to our sales team at Elite Sales.
+We are more than just a wire rope supplier – we carry many other hardware supplies including industrial strands, hooks, shackles, and chains for nearly any type of project.
+Make Elite Sales your one-stop shop for all of your industrial